JulianOzelRose/CSS-MultiHack-Internal/README.md

 ```

 ## Aimbot
 The aimbot works by first iterating through the entity list.
-Each entity is 0x10 bytes apart,
+Each entity is 0x20 bytes apart,
-so you must use 0x10 as the iterator.
+so you must use 0x20 as the iterator.
 Then, the aimbot checks to ensure that the entity
 is on the opposing team and is alive.
 Lastly, it performs calculations using trigonometry
-to get the ideal angles, and updates the player's view angles, ```m_angRotation```, to focus on the
+to get the ideal angles, and updates the player's view angles, `m_angRotation`, to focus on the
 closest enemy's head.
 Credit goes to [Guided Hacking](https://guidedhacking.com/) for the aimbot formula.
 ```
 void CalcAngle(float* src, float* dst, float* angles)